odissei-data/urideref/README.md

 # URI dereferenceable
+This demonstrates how to make URIs dereferenceable and generate RDF content dynamically by querying a triple store in Python using Flask and SPARQL.

 A URI (Uniform Resource Identifier) is dereferenceable if it can be used to retrieve a resource over the web, typically via HTTP or HTTPS.
 To make a URI dereferenceable, follow these steps:

 1. Assign a URI to a Resource